EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 `BackupableDBOptions::info_log` is a Logger object that is used to print out LOG messages if not-nullptr.

-If `BackupableDBOptions::sync` is true, we will sync data to disk after every file write, guaranteeing that backups will be consistent after a reboot or if machine crashes.
+If `BackupableDBOptions::sync` is true, we will use `fsync(2)` to sync file data and metadata to disk after every file write, guaranteeing that backups will be consistent after a reboot or if machine crashes.
 Setting it to false will speed things up a bit, but some (newer) backups might be inconsistent.
 In most cases, everything should be fine, though.

 If you set `BackupableDBOptions::destroy_old_data` to true, creating new `BackupEngine` will delete all the old backups in the backup directory.